Dissecting RGB-D Learning for Improved Multi-modal Fusion: Experiments

 \subsection{Implementation details}

-\textbf{Dataset}: We use the SUN-RGBD dataset , which is an RGB-D indoor segmentation dataset that contains 10,335 images with pixel-wise labels and depth maps captured from several depth sensors.
-The dataset is divided into a training set with 5,285 samples and a testing set with 5,050 samples.
-It contains 37 classes of objects.
-We sample 500 RGB-D pairs from the testing set to serve as the reference “probe” dataset for training Net2Vec.
-To evaluate the performance of different models, we use the mean Intersection-over-Union (mIoU) over all classes as our metric.
+\textbf{Dataset.} We use the SUN-RGBD dataset \cite{song2015sun}, which contains 37 classes and 10,335 images for training and evaluation.
+We sample 500 RGB-D pairs from the testing set to serve as the reference ``probe" dataset to train Net2Vec.

-\textbf{Models}: The network architectures we interpret include a simple unimodal model and an RGB-D multimodal model.
+\textbf{Models.} The network architectures we interpret include a simple unimodal model and an RGB-D multi-modal model.
 The unimodal model consists of a ResNet50 \cite{he2016deep} as encoder and a simple decoder.
-The multimodal model uses two ResNet50 encoders to encode the input from each modality and concatenates the feature maps from both encoders.
+The multi-modal model uses two ResNet50 encoders to encode the input from each modality and concatenates the feature maps from both encoders.
 It then reduces the dimension of the concatenated output using a $1 \times 1$ convolutional layer as a dimensional reduction layer to obtain the final feature map that serves as input to the same decoder used in the unimodal model.

-\textbf{Training settings}: All models are trained on the training set of the SUN-RGBD dataset, except for Net2Vec which is trained for 30 epochs on the reference “probe” dataset.
-The two unimodal encoders are initialized with ResNet50 pre-trained on ImageNet.
-Since depth images contain only one channel, we average the three channels in ResNet50’s first layer to one channel for the depth encoder.
-The other layers are randomly initialized.
+\textbf{Training settings.} All models are trained on the training set of the SUN-RGBD dataset, except for Net2Vec which is trained for 30 epochs on the reference “probe” dataset.
 All images and ground truth labels are resized to a spatial size of 480 $\times$ 640 pixels.
 We set the maximum number of epochs to 500 and use binary cross-entropy to supervise the training process.
 We use an SGD optimizer with an initial learning rate of 0.002, momentum of 0.9 and weight decay of 0.004.
-The batch size is set to 10 when training on one NVIDIA 3090Ti GPU and the learning rate is multiplied by 0.8 every 100 iterations.
+The batch size is 10 when training on one NVIDIA 3090 GPU and the learning rate is multiplied by 0.8 every 100 iterations.